p>If you are arriving at JR Shinjuku Station and wondering which exit to take, here is the short answer:

 - South / New South: Busta Shinjuku, NEWoMan, Takashimaya Times Square, Southern Terrace, and Shinjuku Gyoen.

-Remember the core rule: East and West are usually downstairs on B1F, while South and New South are upstairs around 2F.
+For first-time visitors: remember the core rule: East and West are usually downstairs on B1F, while South and New South are upstairs around 2F.
 If you get confused underground, stop relying on GPS, follow the yellow signs, and get above ground before checking your phone again.

 If you are not just choosing an exit but trying to escape the station after getting turned around, read the broader guide here: Lost in the Shinjuku Station Maze?
 How to Navigate Shinjuku Station Fast.